PopescuStefanRadu/learnt/cassandra.md

 read\_repair\_chance = 0 - read repair across all datacenters

-Read repair happens when consistency < ALL. =All implies repair
+Read repair happens when consistency < ALL. = All implies repair

 In an SSTable there is data for multiple partitions.
 An index keeps the file offsets for each partition.